honeybadger26/otree_rule-following-as-signal/README.md

 		- Stage 2
 			- Is it clear that groups remain the same for all 15 rounds?
 Should it be made more explicit?
 - Payment info page
-	- Update based on whether using PayID or other
+	- Update based on whether using PayID or other method